divyanshujamloki/-NAUKRI_SCRAP_JOBS_SDE/README.md

 # NAUKRI_SCRAP_JOBS_SDE
-scrapes job data from LinkedIn for Software Development Engineer (SDE) positions.
+scrapes job data from  NAUKRI for Software Development Engineer (SDE) positions.
-LINKEDIN_SCRAP_JOBS_SDE that scrapes job data from LinkedIn for Software Development Engineer (SDE) positions.
+ NAUKRI_SCRAP_JOBS_SDE that scrapes job data from LinkedIn for Software Development Engineer (SDE) positions.
 You can create a JavaScript module for this purpose.
 Here's a simple example of how you can structure this module:

 step 1 clone ,then npm i all dependency , npm run start(nodemon) , pign and add json body raw {
     "skill":"software Engineer"